b0kch01/MachineLearning/README.md

-# Machine-Learning
+# Machine Learning
-I just do a bunch of super easy Machine Learning Programs.
+I just do a bunch of Machine Learning programs.
-I started with Decision Trees but now, am exploring Deep Learning and Nueral Networks
+Currently, I am exploring Deep Learning and Neural Networks

 ## Goal?
-I code in Python mainly for these projects and I hope to solve every single problem in the world with machine learning.
+I code in Python and I hope to create a Machine Learning program so smart that it solves problems that are beyond human comprehension.

 ## Compatability
-I do this on my hackintosh with a virtual enviroment.
+I create and train models using UBUNTU 18.10 and WINDOWS 10, usually within a virtual enviroment.
-I believe that my programs can run on similar setups.
+I believe that my programs can run on all computers supporting the latest version of tensorflow.

-Python 3.6.5 is used becuase I find this version the most stable in this sort of stuff.
+Python 3 is used becuase I find this version the most popular among this field.

 ## To-Do
 - [x] ~~*Understand basics of ML*~~